WinPlay02/GitCraft/readme.md

 ## Version Manifest Source
 - The manifest provider source is changeable, `ManifestProvider` needs to be extended.
-- By default, the version manifest information is fetch from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)
+- By default, the version manifest information is fetched from [Mojang](https://piston-meta.mojang.com/mc/game/version_manifest_v2.json)
 - Known extra versions are fetched from mojang or other sources (like archive.org).

 ## Fork / Changes